zeucapua/myb/README.md

 ## Features
 - [x] Login/Logout via OAuth
-- [ ] CRON-based scheduled posting
+- [x] Search users
+- [x] Profile pages
 - [ ] Reading 'Following' + Any Feed posts
 - [ ] Bookmark posts
+- [ ] CRON-based scheduled posting

+### ⚠️ Note this is in _ALPHA_

+Functionality is priority, styling second, so if the UI/UX is a little unintuitive, please know it is subject to change as more users try it out!
+If you find bugs or want features not listed above, please send a GitHub issue my way!